Mammoth Cave National Park: Prehistory

 Another technique employed in archaeological research, at Mammoth Cave, was "experimental archaeology" in which modern explorers were sent into the cave using the same technology as that employed by the ancient cultures whose leftover implements lie discarded in many parts of the cave.
 The goal was to gain insight into the problems faced by the ancient people who explored the cave, by placing the researchers in a similar physical situation.

 Ancient human remains and artifacts within the caves are protected by various federal and state laws.
 One of the most basic facts to be determined about a newly discovered artifact is its precise location and situation.
 Even slightly moving a prehistoric artifact contaminates it from a research perspective.
 Explorers are properly trained not to disturb archaeological evidence, and some areas of the cave remain out-of-bounds for even seasoned explorers, unless the subject of the trip is archaeological research on that area.

-Besides the remains that have been discovered in the portion of the cave accessible through the Historic Entrance of Mammoth Cave, the remains of cane torches used by Native Americans, as well as other artifacts such as drawings, gourd fragments, and woven grass moccasin slippers are found in the Salts Cave section of the system in Flint Ridge.
+Besides the remains that have been discovered in the portion of the cave accessible through the historic entrance of Mammoth Cave, the remains of cane torches used by Native Americans as well as other artifacts such as drawings, gourd fragments, and woven grass moccasin slippers are found in the Salts Cave section of the system in Flint Ridge.

-Though there is undeniable proof of their existence and use of the cave, there is no evidence of further use past the archaic period.
-Experts and scientists have no answer as to why this is, making it one of the greatest mysteries of Mammoth Cave to this day.